When a business faces serious financial problems taking prompt action is usually key to saving it.

 The purposes of an Administration must be as follows:

-A rescue of the company as a going concern is often achieved via a restructuring of the business and an exit from administration through a company voluntary arrangement, with the business being returned to management.
+A rescue of the company as a going concern is often achieved via a restructuring of the business and an exit from administration through a company voluntary arrangement (CVA), with the business being returned to management.

-Where a rescue of the company itself cannot be achieved the Administrator’s efforts would be directed towards maximising the return to creditors from a sale of the business and its assets as a going concern in whole or in part.
+Where a rescue of the company itself cannot be achieved the Administrator’s efforts would be directed towards maximising the return to creditors from a sale of all or part of the business and its assets as a going concern .
 This could take the form of a pre-packaged sale where it can be shown that this would be advantageous to creditors.
-During the marketing campaign the business may continue to trade if there are sufficient funds to cover operations or it may be closed.
+During the marketing campaign the business may continue to trade if there are sufficient funds to cover operations, or it may be closed.

 An Administrator acts as an agent of the company and can continue to trade all or part of a business.
 Trading must be in the best interests of creditors, so the Administrator must be comfortable that either:

-Trading during administration ensures continuity of services/supplies to customers and can therefore preserve the value of goodwill and the customer base.
+Trading during administration ensures continuity of services and supplies to customers and can therefore preserve the value of goodwill and the customer base.

-If funds are not available to trade the business, it will be necessary to shut down whilst a rapid and intensive marketing campaign is carried out.
+If funds are not available to trade the business, it may be necessary to shut down whilst a rapid and intensive marketing campaign is carried out.

 The process can be seen as controversial because the creditors do not have the opportunity to vote against the proposed asset sale.
-The rationale behind the process is that a swift sale of the business assets may be necessary, and will often result in the best price being achieved.
+The rationale behind the process is that a swift sale of the business assets may be necessary, and will often result in the best price being achieved and the largest part, or all, of the business continuing with new owners.
 If the sale was delayed, creditors could ultimately lose out because the price charged for assets will often be reduced after a company enters Administration.

-At Cork Gully we can advise on funding strategies and provide introductions to a range of investment sources.
+At Cork Gully we can advise on funding strategies, marketing and provide introductions to a range of investment sources.